Kkonminam: History

 The Hwarang, or "flower youths" or "flowering knights/gentlemen", were an elite group of male warriors in Silla, an ancient Korean kingdom.
 Chinese sources referred only to the physical beauty of the "flower boys" who were known for their androgynous good looks.

 The word kkonminam is a neologism that was first used to describe "pretty boy characters from girls comics who regularly appeared against backgrounds filled with flowery patterns".
 The Korean kkonminam concept of soft masculinity originates from the Japanese concept of bishōnen in shōjo manga and anime, but, according to Sun Jung, with more purity, innocence and politeness.

 The emergence of kkonminam was a socio-cultural phenomenon associated with the influence of Mandatory Military Service (strong and tall physical appeal) and Japanese entertainment's androgyny such as manga, dramas, beauty products and music (particularly visual-kei rock bands like X Japan and L'Arc-en-Ciel) in the 1990s.
 Even though Japanese popular culture was officially banned before 1998, Koreans gathered information in a variety of ways, mainly through underground personalized human networks, the internet, trips to Japan and piracy.
 H.O.T., a revolutionary K-pop group, credited for effeminating Korean masculinity, was heavily criticized at the time for borrowing Japanese style.
 Professor Kim Hyun Mee at Yonsei University attributes this to the growing independence and confidence of Asian women: "[they] can afford to be more selective when choosing a mate."

 The National Security Act affected South Korea in the 1990s when restrictions were placed on international imports.
 Due to the Act, Korea experienced restrictions on television programming.
 Television companies turned instead to establishing channels such as Mnet in order to broadcast commercial programs such as K-pop.
 Mnet is a South Korean television music channel that has a variety of talk, game, and live music shows.

 In the late 1990s, kkonminam images became notable in the Korean entertainment industry, glorifying "pretty" boys with smooth, fair skin, silky hair, and a feminine manner.
 These new images replaced the previous ones of tough and aggressive Korean men in television commercials, dramas, and on billboards.
 The Kkonminam phenomenon is prominent in Korean popular culture; it can be seen in fashion, music, photography, advertising, and television.

+TikTok influencer Noen Eubanks identifies as a "flower boy".